eliasffyksen/QDP/README.md

 The parser will skip input indescriminatly if it can parse later input.

-The library is heavly based on borrowing so no data is copied or moved during the parsing and no heap is used exept for storing the outvalues in `Vector` and `String` results.
+The library is heavly based on borrowing so no data is copied or moved during the parsing and no heap is used exept for storing the output values in `Vector` and `String` results.

 ## Examples